Joan Baez’s Weird Homage to Slavery

 Added 2024-03-26

-In the book “Until You Are Dead” by Julian Sher, the author argues this: Twelve-year-old Gord Logan told the police that he saw Truscott and Harper cross the bridge on the night of June 9, 1959, as did Douglas Oats.
+In the book “Until You Are Dead” by Julian Sher, the author argues this: Twelve-year-old Gord Logan told the police that he saw Truscott and Harper cross the bridge on the night of June 9, 1959, as did Douglas Oates.
 If they were speaking the truth, Steven Truscott is innocent.
 That’s all there is to it.

 Sher thinks Logan is telling the truth for this reason: nobody, at the time Logan told this to the police, knew that Lynne Harper was dead and her body was lying in Lawson’s Bush just down the road.
 Since nobody knew Harper was even dead, Logan, a friend of Truscott’s, would not have believed Truscott needed an alibi He had no reason to lie.
 Truscott had no reason to ask him to lie.

 But Sher is wrong.
 If Truscott did murder Lynne Harper, he knew that he would be suspected because Arnold “Butch” George– known to be a liar in any case– had been going around saying that Truscott took Harper into the bush, and that Truscott had gone into the bush to look for calves.
 And Truscott knew that Harper’s body was there, and that the town was frantically searching for her.
 The last thing he would have wanted anyone to think was that he had had any reason to go into Lawson’s Bush.
-It is not unlikely that he would have told Logan that he saw him as he crossed the bridge and Logan must have also seen him and Harper and Logan perhaps came to believe that he did.
+It is not unlikely that he would have told Logan that he must have seen him as he crossed the bridge and Logan must have also seen him and Harper and Logan perhaps came to believe that he did.

 Even though Butch George had a reputation for dishonesty, his comments would have certainly caused Truscott considerable anxiety because, intentionally or not, he might be telling the truth.